Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 // SELECT T.Temperature AS Temp, T.Humidity AS Hum FROM DigitalTwins T
-// WHERE T.Temerpature = 50 AND T.Humidity = 30
+// WHERE T.Temperature = 50 AND T.Humidity = 30
 DigitalTwinsQueryBuilder bothAliasingTypes = new DigitalTwinsQueryBuilder()
     .SelectAs("T.Temperature", "Temp")
     .SelectAs("T.Humidity", "Hum")